Dr Asha Kaur

-Asha joined the Centre, previously known as the BHF Health Promotion Research Group in June 2007.
+Asha joined the Centre on Population Approaches for Non-Communicable Disease Prevention in 2007.
 Before that she worked as a Research Assistant at the University of Oxford's Health Services Research Unit working on a systematic review of forensic mental health outcomes.
 Asha graduated in 2005 with a BSc in Clinical Psychology from the University of Kent.

 A systematic review, and meta-analyses, of the impact of health-related claims on dietary choices.

 Kaur A. et al, (2017), Int J Behav Nutr Phys Act, 14

 Eatwell Guide: modelling the dietary and cost implications of incorporating new sugar and fibre guidelines.